zczlr12/comp0034-wk6/activities/1-dash.md

 4. Check the updated Dash app in a browser

 ## Use the Bootstrap grid system to structure the paralympics Dash app

+Before starting, remove any of the HTML elements you added inside the layout such as H1, P, Img etc. in an earlier activity.

 ### Overview